vmistry-repo/AI-Novice/lightning/README.md

 # PyTorch CNN Model for Image Classification - CIFAR-10 Dataset
-## Target - AUse Pytorch Lightning to train CustomResnet Model
+## Target - To use Pytorch Lightning to train CustomResnet Model

 ## Description

 This is the same model that we had used in Cifar/Accuracy-85%.
-For details about the model please refer https://github.com/vmistry-repo/AI-Novice/blob/main/Cifar/Accuracy-85%25/README.md
+For details about the model please refer [README](https://github.com/vmistry-repo/AI-Novice/blob/main/Cifar/Accuracy-85%25/README.md)

 ### Benifits of using _Pytorch Lightning_